 - Provide ongoing employee training.
 Your IG policy only works if business leaders and employees comply with it.
 As technology continues to evolve and policies and procedures change, it’s essential that employees are trained appropriately on how to store, manage and destroy records.
 Set up regular employee training sessions and processes for disseminating procedural changes to the entire organization so everyone stays informed.

 Partner with Access to Create a Successful Information Governance Program

 Building a successful Information Governance program does not happen overnight.
 It can take time and dedication.
-At Access, we are not just a records storage provider, rather a partner to help you manage your information and process from the moment a document is created through its entire lifecycle.
+At Access, we are not just a records storage provider, but rather a partner to help you manage your information and process it from the moment a document is created through its entire lifecycle.
 We are happy to consult with your team about IG best practices.